-The SVSP project includes development of commercial, public, and utility land uses.
-URBEMIS2007 Version 9.2.4 was used to estimate emissions resulting from the construction of the SVSP project, beginning in 2013 with completion by 2025.
-The proposed project would be built in four phases.
+The CSP project includes development of residential, commercial and business professional, park, pubic/quasi-public land uses.
+URBEMIS2007 Version 9.2.4 was used to estimate emissions resulting from the construction of the CSP project, beginning in 2012 with completion by 2025.
+The proposed project would be built in three phases.
 Emissions were estimated for each year of construction.
 A detailed list of the assumptions used to estimate construction emissions is included in Appendix F.

 Construction-related emissions are described as "short-term" or temporary in duration and have the potential to represent a significant impact with respect to air quality.
-Construction-related activities associated with the proposed project would result in project-generated emissions of criteria air pollutants (PM10 and PM2.5) and ozone precursors (ROG and NOx) from site preparation (e.g., excavation, grading, and clearing); off-road equipment, material transport, and worker commute exhaust emissions; vehicle travel on unpaved roads; paving; application of architectural coatings; and other miscellaneous activities.
+Construction-related activities associated with the proposed project would result in project-generated emissions of criteria air pollutants (PM{10} and $PM{2.5}$) and ozone precursors (ROG and NO_x) from site preparation (e.g., excavation, grading, and clearing); off-road equipment, material transport, and worker commute exhaust emissions; vehicle travel on unpaved roads; paving; application of architectural coatings; and other miscellaneous activities.

-Emissions of fugitive PM dust (e.g., PM10 and PM2.5) are associated primarily with ground disturbance activities during site preparation (e.g., grading) and vary as a function of such parameters as soil silt content, soil moisture, wind speed, acreage of disturbance area, and VMT on- and off-site.
+Emissions of fugitive PM dust (e.g., PM10 and PM{2.5}) are associated primarily with ground disturbance activities during site preparation (e.g., grading) and vary as a function of such parameters as soil silt content, soil moisture, wind speed, acreage of disturbance area, and VMT on- and off-site.
 Exhaust emissions from diesel equipment and worker commute trips also contribute to short-term increases in total PM emissions, but to a much lesser extent.
 Emissions of ozone precursors are primarily associated with off-road (e.g., gas and diesel) construction equipment exhaust.
 Worker commute trips and other construction-related activities (e.g., application of architectural coatings) also contribute to short-term increases in such emissions.

 Project-generated, construction-related emissions of criteria air pollutants and precursors were modeled in accordance with PCAPCD-recommended methodologies.
 Precise, project-specific data (e.g., construction equipment types and number requirements, and maximum daily acreage disturbed) are not available at the time of this analysis.
 Project-generated emissions were modeled based on general information provided in the project description and default URBEMIS settings and parameters attributable to the construction period and site location.
-In order to estimate reasonable worst-case conditions, construction of the entire project at one time with construction conducted on multiple portions of the site at one time.
+In order to estimate reasonable worst-case conditions, the modeling assumed construction of the entire project at one time with construction conducted simultaneously on multiple portions of the site at one time, was assumed.

-Table 4.4-6 summarizes the modeled emissions for the construction phases.
+Table 4.4-6 summarizes the modeled emissions for construction over time.
 Construction-related air quality effects were determined by comparing these modeling results with applicable PCAPCD significance thresholds.
 Refer to Appendix F for detailed modeling input parameters and results.

-Based on the modeling conducted, construction-related activities would result in ROG, NOx, and $PM{10}$ emissions that exceed PCAPCD's significance threshold of 82 lb/day.
+Based on the modeling conducted, construction-related activities would result in NOx and PM{10} emissions that exceed PCAPCD's significance threshold of 82 lb/day.
 Thus, project-generated construction-related emissions of criteria air pollutants and precursor emissions could violate or contribute substantially to an existing or projected air quality violation, and/or expose sensitive receptors to substantial pollutant concentrations.
 As a result, this impact would be significant.